Dinitrobisphenol A: Carcinogenicity

-It has been proposed that dinitrobisphenol A might be formed in vivo by peroxynitrite mediated oxidations of bisphenol A and that it may exhibit higher toxicity than BPA itself.
-3,3'-Dinitrobisphenol A is found to be genotoxic in male ICR mice on a micronucleus test.
-Its estrogenic potential is not known however it has shown some binding to estrogen-related receptor gamma to an extent.
+It has been proposed that 3,3'-dinitrobisphenol A might be formed in vivo by peroxynitrite-mediated oxidations of bisphenol A and that it may exhibit higher toxicity than BPA itself.
+3,3'-Dinitrobisphenol A has been found to be genotoxic in male ICR mice on a micronucleus test.
+Its estrogenic potential is not known, but it has shown some binding to estrogen-related receptor gamma to an extent.